jbuch84/AlphaOS-Dashboard/README.md

 Built on the PlayMemories Camera Apps (PMCA) OpenMemories framework, this app bypasses Sony's legacy restrictions to serve your photos directly to your phone or computer over local Wi-Fi.
 It features a responsive, dark-mode web UI, true binary EXIF extraction, and batch downloading—all processed securely offline.

-> **🤝 Companion App Notice:** This dashboard is designed to work hand-in-hand with [**JPG Cookbook (Film OS)**](https://github.com/jbuch84/sony-jpgcookbook), our in-camera 3D LUT grading engine.
+> **🤝 Companion App Notice:** This dashboard is designed to work hand-in-hand with [**JPG Cookbook (Film OS)**](https://github.com/jbuch84/sony-jpgcookbook), an in-camera 3D LUT grading engine.
 Future updates plan to fully merge these two applications into a single, unified Alpha operating system.

 ## ✨ Features